 Sauna is not a jump in the hot room once and then go shower.
 It’s taking our time for an invigorating ritual of hot cold hot cold hot cold.

 What Is A Sauna?

 Traditionally this was an open fire with smoke that filled the room and so the fire and smoke had to be put out before anyone could use the sauna.
-Today these are called Smoke Saunas or Savusaunas and are still very popular.
-Continuous burning wood stoves with chimneys to exhaust the smoke have largely replaced the savusaunas for everyday use.
+Today these are called Smoke Saunas or Savusaunas and are still popular.
+Continuous burning wood stoves with chimneys to exhaust the smoke have largely replaced the savusaunas for everyday use though.

 Löyly (pronounced kind of like ‘l – eu -i -loo’.
 Almost like Lou-Lou but more nuanced.) is a special word in Finnish for the environment in a sauna.
 It is “the purity, freshness, temperature and humidity of the air in the sauna”.

 The air in a sauna should always be fresh, not stale and the temperature about 80-105°c at bathers heads. …Or 70 or 120°c if that’s your preference.
 It should be pure with no excess CO2, particulate matter, chemicals such as chlorine, perfumes, detergents, mold, or cleaning products.

 Bather’s bodies should be enveloped in convective heat evenly from head to toe, front to back and second to second.